-While we don’t require health insurance, we do strongly encourage our members to carry a policy both to comply with Federal law and to cover expensive, unpredictable health problems and hospitalization or surgery.
+While we don’t require health insurance, we do strongly encourage our members to carry a policy both to comply with Federal law and to cover expensive, unpredictable health problems, hospitalization, or surgery.
 Insurance protects you against financial disaster from illness, but it’s an expensive way to cover your routine healthcare.
 After all, your auto insurance doesn’t decide where you get gas or routine maintenance, does it?
 Health plans that combine Direct Primary Care with wraparound catastrophic coverage are provisions of the Affordable Care Act (section 1301 a3, page 58) and a good alternative for many people.
-And if you do have a PPO-style health plan, you can still elect to use your insurance elsewhere (specialists, pharmacy, etc.) just as you always did.
+If you do have a PPO-style health plan, you can still elect to use your insurance elsewhere (specialists, pharmacy, etc.) just as you always did.

 Consult with your insurance provider to find a plan that works best with our primary care model and meets your specific needs.
 Many patients find affordable “wraparound” coverage by pairing a Direct Primary Care membership with their employer’s least expensive insurance option or an ACA bronze or catastrophic high-deductible plan that fits their needs.
 Whether you’re insured or uninsured, you’ll find DPC practices offer low monthly fees for excellent primary care.

-If I already have insurance, won’t I be paying twice for the same services?
+If I already have insurance, won’t I pay twice for the same services?

 In many ways, patients with insurance already pay “twice” due to copays, co-insurance, non-covered services, out-of-network charges, etc. In fact, the average family of four pays over $4,065 in out-of-pocket medical expenses during a year.
 With Direct Primary Care providers like Blue Skies Family Medicine, you can save hundreds of dollars in out of pocket health care expenses.
 Many patients find that our negotiated prices for labs, medication and other services cost less than using health insurance.